 2. What are the 2017-2018 tuition and fees at AIS-R?

-Each year the AIS-R Board of Trustees sets the tuition and fees for the following academic year (note there are annual increases due to inflation and other costs associated with running a non-profit, private, independent school).
+Each year the AIS-R Board of Trustees sets the tuition and fees for the following academic year (note there are annual increases due to inflation and other costs associated with running a non-profit, private, independent school) and AIS-R Tuition and Fees are exclusive of VAT (if levied on the educational sector in KSA in January 2018).
 Select the link to access AIS-R’s 2017-2018 Tuition and Fee Schedule:

 3. What are the tuition and fees like at other non-profit American and regional International Schools?